 According to the National Institutes of Health (NIH), about 40% of rheumatoid arthritis patients also develop pulmonary fibrosis from the spread of inflammation, which results in aching muscles and joints.

 Patients with pulmonary fibrosis can also experience mercury-induced lung damage, which results in overall symptoms like fatigue, mind fog, short-term memory loss, concentration problems, and headaches, according to the Agency for Toxic Substances and Disease Registry.

-Exposure to toxic substances is can cause pulmonary fibrosis and mercury can accumulate in the central nervous system, endocrine system, and every major organ.
+Exposure to toxic substances can cause pulmonary fibrosis, and mercury can accumulate in the central nervous system, endocrine system, and every major organ.
 When the accumulation occurs in the muscles, patients experience pain; when it attacks the joints, patients may develop arthritis.

 Management of Aching Muscles and Joints by PF Patients